Admission to the Major

 Students interested in participating in the instructional activities of the department may take SE 195, Undergraduate Teaching.
 Policy in this regard and the appropriate forms may be obtained from the Structural Engineering Student Affairs Office.

 The department offers a bachelor's/master's degree program to enable students to complete both the B.S. and M.S. degrees in an accelerated time frame.
 Undergraduate students in the Department of Structural Engineering who have reached junior status with a cumulative 3.5 GPA are eligible to apply.
 Acceptance into this program is an honor which carries with it practical benefits - the graduate application process is simplified (no GREs required) and advanced students are given access to graduate level courses.
 Upon acceptance as an undergraduate into the program, a faculty member will be assigned who will serve as the student's advisor.
-Interested students should contact the Structural Engineering Student Affairs Office.
+Interested students should review additional information here.
 Students must fulfill all requirements for the B.S. degree prior to being formally admitted to graduate status.